SixLabors/ImageSharp/README.md

 ###API Changes

 With this version the API will change dramatically.
 Without the constraints of `System.Drawing` I have been able to develop something much more flexible, easier to code against, and much, much less prone to memory leaks.
-Gone are using image classes which implements `IDisposable`, Gone are system wide proces locks with Images and processors thread safe usable in parallel processing utilizing all the availables cores.
+Gone are system wide proces locks with Images and processors thread safe usable in parallel processing utilizing all the availables cores.

 Image methods are also fluent which allow chaining much like the `ImageFactory` class in the Framework version.